 12. What is an artwork licensing trade show?

-Here are some of the biggest artwork licensing events:
+Here are some of the biggest artwork licensing trade shows:

-Trade shows can be really helpful for lots of reasons, even if you just attend as a visitor.
+Trade shows can be helpful for lots of reasons, even if you only attend as a visitor.

 - Meet industry players, decision-makers and brands interested in licensing artwork.